All About Variable Resistor

 - Rheostat is the most common way of varying resistance.

-- A semicircular insulator is wound by a resistance wire and the wiper slides from one turn of the
+- A semicircular insulator is wound by a resistance wire and the wiper slides from one turn of the wire to the next.

 - Trimming potentiometers also known as Trim Pots are similar to potentiometers.